NecipAkgz/fhevm-example-factory/docs/advanced/blind-auction.md

-Blind auction where bids remain encrypted until the end.
-Bidders submit encrypted amounts.
-The contract finds the highest bid using FHE.gt and FHE.select without ever decrypting losing bids.
-Only the winning bid amount is revealed after the auction closes.
-Losing bids remain private forever, ensuring true bid confidentiality.
+Blind auction where bids remain fully encrypted until the end.
+Uses FHE.gt/select to find the winner without decrypting losing bids.
+Only the winning amount is revealed after the auction closes.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: